 Squash varieties need at least 6 hours of sun to be most productive, so choose a spot in your yard or garden that fits this bill.
 Squash plants, whether summer or winter varieties, also require well-draining soil rich in organic matter.
 So be sure to add some fresh compost to your soil before planting.

 As I’ll mention later, you also want to avoid growing squash in the same place year after year.
 This is especially true if you’ve had issues with squash vine borers or squash bugs in the past.
+(See my post at the bottom for how to treat vine borers naturally.)

 How to plant squash